A Theoretical and Computational Analysis of Full Strong-Branching: Main results

 \subsection{Computational results}

 In the previous section, we have shown that strong-branching works well for vertex cover and on the other hand, strong-branching can sometimes produce exponentially larger trees than alternative trees to solve an instance.
 However, in general it seems very difficult to analyze strong-branching for general MILPs on a case-to-case basis.
 Moreover, we would really like to answer the question: how good is the strong-branching based branch-and-bound tree in comparison to the optimal tree?
-We try and answer this question computationally in this section.
+In this section we try to shed light on this question using computational experiments.

 \paragraph{Optimal branch-and-bound tree.} We begin with a discussion of an ``optimal branch-and-bound tree" for a given instance.